NotHimmel/ivy_mooncake/README.md

 - **Real-time ingestion** powered by [moonlink][moonlink-link] for streaming and batched INSERT/UPDATE/DELETE.
 - **Fast analytics** accelerated by [DuckDB][pgduckdb-link], ranking top 10 on [ClickBench][clickbench-link].
 - **Postgres-native** allowing you to query a columnstore table just like a regular Postgres table.
-- **Iceberg-native** making your data readily accesssible by other query engines.
+- **Iceberg-native** making your data readily accessible by other query engines.

 ## Installation